 4. Strawberry Mansion

-Anyone considering moving here should analyze the crime statistics in Philadelphia, paying close attention to this area’s track record.
+Safety Tips - Anyone considering moving here should stick to well-lit areas, avoid vacant places, analyze the crime statistics in Philadelphia, and pay close attention to this area’s track record.

 5. Harrowgate